snay2/home-emulator/README.md

 - Set up a localtunnel (see http://www.twilio.com/engineering/2011/06/06/making-a-local-web-server-public-with-localtunnel/) to forward port 4567 so it's publicly accessible to KNS: `localtunnel 4567`
 - Run `raise-events.py`.
 This will raise the `coming_home` event to KNS.
 The ruleset responds with two directives to the server.
 You should see these reflected in the Sinatra log.

+# Arduino sketches
+We started implementing this project in hardware using Arduino.
+Some of the sketches will use the Ethernet shield, but most will use the WiFly shield, as we ultimately want the device to work wirelessly.